rustequal/recface/README.md

 </pre>

 - Connect to Nano via VNC client ([TightVNC](https://tightvnc.com/) for example).
 Enter the password that was set earlier.
-- In the VNC window go to the menu "Preferences - Screensaver"
+- In the VNC window go to the menu "Preferences - Screensaver".
-- Set the MODE setting to "Disable Screen Saver"
+- Set the "Mode" setting to "Disable Screen Saver".
 </details>

 <details>